-The Funds have each elected to be treated as RICs for federal tax purposes.
-In order to qualify for the beneficial tax treatment afforded RICs, and to be relieved of federal tax liabilities, RICs must distribute substantially all of their net income to shareholders generally on an annual basis and the Portfolios in which the Funds invest will have to provide those funds.
+Most of the direct investors in the Portfolios are entities that have elected to be treated as RICs for federal tax purposes.
+For these entities to qualify for the beneficial tax treatment afforded RICs, and to be relieved of federal tax liabilities, the RICs must distribute substantially all of their net income to shareholders generally on an annual basis and the Portfolios will have to provide those funds.
 Thus, the Portfolios may have to dispose of portfolio securities under disadvantageous circumstances to generate cash or borrow cash in order for the Funds to satisfy the distribution requirement.
 The Portfolios do not trade in securities for short-term profits but, when circumstances warrant, securities may be sold without regard to the length of time they have been held.
 Portfolio turnover rates may vary depending on the volume of buying and selling activities.
 Rates over 100% annually are considered high.
 The table below shows the portfolio turnover rates for the past two fiscal years.
-Portfolio turnover is reported at the Portfolio level.